oit-ipbl/Integration/win_multi/win_multi.md

 #### start_on_windows_single.py
 - After confirming that `show_hand_game_win.py` runs normally at alone, Confirm that the game `show_hand_game` called from `start_on_windows_single.py` runs normally while communicating with the ROS, as following command.
-  - Now, `start_on_windows_single.py` waits in the infinite loop for a message from the ROS with `while True:`, and exits the infinite loop when the message "[all]end" is recieved from the ROS.
+  - Now, `start_on_windows_single.py` waits in the infinite loop for a message from the ROS with `while True:`, and exits the infinite loop when the message "[all]end" is received from the ROS.

 ```sh
 C:\\...\code> python start_on_windows_single.py